NikKowPHP/social-brain/chapters/chapter-2.md

     *   **Fairness:** Do they feel that there has been an unjust exchange or that the rules have been applied inequitably?

 By reframing "difficult people" as "people perceiving a threat," you move from a place of judgment to a place of curiosity and strategic analysis.
 This is the foundation of everything we will do from this point forward.

 ---

+> ### **Investigator's Log: The Boardroom Bug Report**
+>
+> When I first read Lieberman and Eisenberger's research, it was like finding the bug report for my own life.
+The hot flush I felt in that boardroom wasn't a 'feeling'—it was a neurological event.
+The marketing director hadn't attacked my data; he had inadvertently triggered a physical pain response by threatening my status in the tribe.
+This discovery was the key: to debug human interaction, I first had to understand the hardware.

+---
 ### **Neuro-Toolkit: Social Pain**